Nazmi Albadawi

-Nazmi Nidal Nazmi Albadawi (نظمي نضال نظمي البدوي; born August 24, 1991) is a former Palestinian professional footballer who recently played as a midfielder for North Carolina FC and the Palestine national team.
+Nazmi Nidal Nazmi Albadawi (نظمي نضال نظمي البدوي; born August 24, 1991) is a former professional footballer who most recently played as a midfielder for North Carolina FC.
+Born in the United States, he played for the Palestine national team.

 Early life

 Albadawi played club soccer for Triangle United Soccer Association.

 He played high school soccer for the Athens Drive High School Jaguars of Raleigh, North Carolina.
 He was a four-year letter winner, winning all-conference selection three times and all-region honors as a senior.
 He finished his high school career with 35 goals and 60 assists in 88 games.

 College career

 Albadawi played four years of college soccer at NC State between 2010 and 2013 and prior to that a year at Wake Technical Community College.
 On November 9, 2013, he scored a game-winner in overtime against in-state rivals UNC.

 While at college, Albadawi appeared for NPSL club Carolina RailHawks U-23's in 2012 and 2013.